 SMU maintains an accident medical insurance policy that covers all SMU students traveling internationally on SMU-approved programs.
 This accident medical policy provides coverage for unexpected injuries and illnesses that can occur while abroad, and is tied in with the International SOS service also provided by SMU described below.
 Since this policy is specific to unexpected injuries and illnesses that occur abroad, students are also required to have a health insurance policy that covers them during the time they will travel abroad.
+SMU values your privacy and does not ask you to disclose medical conditions.
+You are responsible for your own healthcare, and we encourage you to develop a healthcare plan with your medical practitioners to address your health needs abroad.
+You may choose to disclose serious and /or chronic health conditions with your program leaders so they may be aware in case of emergency.

 If you are on the SMU Student Health Insurance Plan, you will be covered abroad.
 The SHIP brochure is published on the SMU Health Center website.